 The concept of Workflows might be perplexing or new for some, but it’s not!
-Workflows can be traced back to the Prehistoric Era, where humans had to hunt for their survival and get things done.
-Obviously, they were not aware of the word “Workflow” but were following the concept.
-It wasn’t until the 20th century (progressive era), when the “Taylorism Theory” by an American Mechanical Engineer Frederick Winslow Taylor (1856-1915), came into existence where he stressed upon analysis and optimization of workflow to increase the productivity of the industries.
+Workflows can be traced back to the Prehistoric Era when humans had to hunt for their survival and get things done.
+They were unaware of the word “Workflow” but followed the concept.
+It wasn’t until the 20th century (progressive era), when the “Taylorism Theory” by an American Mechanical Engineer, Frederick Winslow Taylor (1856-1915), came into existence that he stressed upon analysis and optimization of workflow to increase the productivity of the industries.

-A Workflow is an iterative process that consists of a series of sequential tasks/activities through which the designated work passes from start to finish, on a regular basis.
+A Workflow is an iterative process consisting of a series of sequential tasks/activities through which the designated work passes from start to finish regularly.
 Workflow is not only about completing the work, but that work should be done in the most efficient, fastest, and satisfying way possible.
-Technology is everywhere, and it has automated workflows concepts as well.
-Workflows automation has really revolutionized the face of modern businesses where every work activity is now divided into distinct tasks, rules, procedures, and roles.
+Technology is everywhere, and it has automated workflow concepts as well.
+Workflow automation has revolutionized modern businesses, where every work activity is now divided into distinct tasks, rules, procedures, and roles.
 Using our automation maturity assessment guide, you can employ thought-provoking questions to ascertain if your processes can be automated.

-Workflows do not eliminate humans from work, but they do help in removing human errors from the work!
+Workflows do not eliminate humans from work, but they help remove human errors from the work!
 It is all about efficiency, quality, and consistency.

 Redundancy is a serious threat to business processes.
 On a daily basis, a business deals with lots of unnecessary and redundant tasks in a day, which can result in a waste of time and resources.
-Detecting and eliminating the redundant task is a crucial step for any business organization, as it lets the employees focus on activities that are genuinely significant and create value for the business.
+Detecting and eliminating redundant tasks is a crucial step for any business organization, as it lets the employees focus on genuinely significant activities and create value for the business.
 After yielding insights about the processes during the workflow, one can analyze all the activities and can eliminate the redundant and unnecessary ones.

-Micromanagement is, more often than not, is considered as a negative connotation that denotes a lack of freedom at the workplace.
-It leads to a toxic work environment, diminished performances, and increased employee turnover.
-When the workflows process is correctly mapped, managers will automatically invest less time in micromanaging their employees.
+Micromanagement is, more often than not, considered a negative connotation that denotes a lack of freedom at the workplace.
+It leads to a toxic work environment, diminished performance, and increased employee turnover.
+When the workflow process is correctly mapped, managers will automatically invest less time in micromanaging their employees.
 Reduced micromanaging will therefore result in increased productivity and improved manager-employee relationships!

 To achieve success, an organization must motivate and encourage its employees in all the best ways possible.
 The best way to do so is by giving them full responsibility for the task they are working on.

 Reduced micromanagement automatically results in an increase in accountability.
-By a clearly laid out and efficient workflow, the whole team can see what is happening and what is required to be done.
-Every employee knows about the tasks that are to be completed, what their responsibilities are, and what is the deadline for completing those specified tasks.
-Managers will also be spending less time micromanaging their employees and more time on tasks that have a higher significance.
+With a clearly laid out and efficient workflow, the whole team can see what is happening and what is required to be done.
+Every employee knows about the tasks that are to be completed, what their responsibilities are, and what the deadline is for completing those specified tasks.
+Managers will also spend less time micromanaging their employees and more time on tasks with a higher significance.

 Poor communication at the workplace can really be a deal-breaker.
 It is the most common problem at the workplace, but often not addressed properly.
 Goals can be easily misinterpreted due to a lack of communication that might affect productivity, quality of work, and morale of the employees.
 Communication is critical to ensure that all the employees are on the same page and all the tasks are completed within their specified deadlines.

 Transparency is the key to quality output.
-Sharing knowledge and information play a crucial role in the successful working of an organization.
+Sharing knowledge and information plays a crucial role in the successful working of an organization.
 It is important to find workflow automation software with features that will help business users to collaborate easily.
 Holding information by employees with higher positions is a common practice, which can evidently jeopardize the execution of strategies and the smooth running of the organization.
 In Workflow Automation Software, the information should be properly collated and shared with those who require it.

 An ideal situation for an organization is when the product is working perfectly and the customers are content with the product.
 It is crucial for the business that its product and services keep on improving after every workflow process.
-Improvement requires consistency, and through consistency, the organization can achieve great heights.
+Improvement requires consistency, and the organization can achieve great heights through consistency.

 Explore Infographic: Workflow Automation Benefits

-In an organization where traditional approaches are being followed, there are higher chances that one department might not share or hide some data and information with other departments, which can apparently result in hindering the smooth running of the organization.
+In an organization where traditional approaches are being followed, there are higher chances that one department might not share or hide some data and information with other departments, which can apparently hinder the organization’s smooth running.
 In order to achieve customer satisfaction, one must have all the information present, and this is possible only when departments corporate and work together in harmony.
 Therefore, information should be meticulously documented and shared on a common platform for the consumption of all.

 It is important to monitor and measure performances at regular intervals, as it is helpful in detecting faults and correcting them on time.
-Measuring performances can give the exact information about the correctness of the process.
+Measuring performances can give exact information about the correctness of the process.
 It also points out the faults that need to be improved.
-Some workflow tools such as Business process management (bpm) can record and monitor a company’s performances and results as well.
+Some workflow tools, such as Business process management (bpm), can also record and monitor a company’s performances and results.

 Business Process Management Workflow plays a significant and effective part in all business activities.
-It has replaced the paper trails with digital trails, where documents have been replaced by digital copies with alerts when required and automated tasks.
+It has replaced paper trails with digital trails, where documents have been replaced by digital copies with alerts when required and automated tasks.
 It keeps a record of everything that is critical for the process.
 Furthermore, it also allows fast approvals with no time loss.
-Workflow is an excellent tool to assign tasks to the people involved.
-The most important aspect of a workflow is that it never forgets or misses any information, every activity is digitally tracked.
-Choosing the right workflow automation might be difficult initially, however, if selected Carefully, it would be very beneficial for the business in the long run.
+Workflow is an excellent tool for assigning tasks to the people involved.
+The most important aspect of a workflow is that it never forgets or misses any information; every activity is digitally tracked.
+Choosing the right workflow automation might be difficult initially, but if selected carefully, it would benefit the business in the long run.
 So choose wisely and walk towards the future in confidence.